 - Candle: I love having candles on my desk.
 I find them soothing and like the smell.
 I like the Aquiesse candles ($32) as they are both high quality and last a really long time.
 Highly recommend.

 Note: my desk and chair were already in the house, and repurposed for my home office.

 Here are a few of my most practical tips when setting up your home office:

 - Monitor: Get a decent monitor (4k), you can get pretty excellent ones for the Macbook Pros like this 27 inch Dell 4k (~$500) with a USB-C cable that can be used to both charge your computer and be the display/data connection.
 I bought this for my father in law and think it’s great.
 This is the thing you stare at all day, so don’t skimp here.
 Make sure the monitor is positioned high enough so your eyes are in the center of the screen when you sit upright.

 - Video camera: Good quality video helps you seem clearer because you are!
 The cameras on Macbooks suck, and are 720p, not even HD, so if you do get an external monitor then definitely get a camera that clips to the top of your monitor.
+I use my fancy camera or the built in camera on my monitor.
 The one I see most recommended is the Logitech C920, but I’ve not used it myself.

 - Light source: Face a light source with either a lamp on your desk to light your face or a window.
 If you are by a window, make sure that the sunlight does not hit your face directly as it’s annoying and distracting.